 Internship Experiences Integrated into Our Curriculum

 Starting in your sophomore year, chemistry majors have the opportunity to conduct research under the supervision of D'Youville faculty.
-Subsequently opportunities exist for research internships alongside scientists at collaborating institutions near the D'Youville campus, including the Hauptman Woodward Research Institute.
+Subsequently opportunities exist for research internships alongside scientists at collaborating institutions near the D'Youville campus.
 Few undergraduate chemistry programs offer these types of exceptional research opportunities.

 Research opportunities with our science faculty will give you an excellent introduction to the world of research, allowing you the opportunity to collect and interpret data.
-Many students receive National Science Foundation (NSF) stipends, and also present their projects at international conferences.
+Many students present their projects at international conferences.

 Explore Courses In Chemistry